![]() |

 The flood plain of the Little North Fork Gualala River has experienced more frequent flooding as a result of aggradation and trees in the immediate riparian zone are dying because of increased water table height (Hope, 2001).
 Old growth stumps show that viable redwood habitat existed on the flood terraces of the Little North Fork from 500 to 1,000 years ago.
 Stumps of trees 50-80 years of age show that habitat was viable after the 1964 flood.
 Today aggradation has made survival of streamside redwoods impossible (Hope, 2001).
 Streamside alders 15 to 25 years old are also dying because they have been buried within the last five years (Figure 8).
 This is indicative of recent aggradation and active sediment supply from upland areas.

 Neither the TMDL (CRWQCB, 2001) nor the Gualala River Watershed Synthesis Report (CRA, In review) specifically discuss sediment supply from recent logging activity.
 An analysis of aerial photographs of the Noyo River basin indicated that landslides coincide with predicted chronic risk areas including steep slopes, inner gorges and headwall swales (Dietrich et al. 1998).
-Many areas of high landslide risk in the Gualala basin have been disturbed by clear cuts or road building (see Background page on Cumulative effects in the Gualala Basin).
+Many areas of high landslide risk in the Gualala basin have been disturbed by clear cuts or road building.
 Aerial photos of recent clear cuts in the Gualala River basin show active supply from shallow debris torrents (Figure 9).
 Ground photos of ephemeral streams shortly after logging also show active soil loss and sediment contributions (Figure 10).

 The charts and pictures above, from the KRIS Gualala database, are derived from the KRIS topics listed here.
 Viewing this information in the KRIS database gives access to Info Links, Metadata and associated bibliographic resources.
 The large case letters in parentheses are sub-basins.